-- 2. The morphology of blood cells is important to evaluate: - a.
-Every time a complete blood count (CBC) is requested on a patient - b.
-When an instrument-generated flag is obtained - c.
-When flag limits established by clinical laboratory scientists in the laboratory are exceeded - d.
-When the white count is elevated
+- 2. The morphology of blood cells is important to evaluate - a. every time a complete blood count (CBC) is requested on a patient. - b. when an instrument-generated flag is obtained. - c. when flag limits established by medical laboratory scientists in the laboratory are exceeded. - d. when the white count is elevated.